Chapter Eighteen – History

 “That’s because the only colors on Anderas are all pastels—white, grey, blue, orange and pink.
 Even the orange is pale.
 What happened to the blood reds and the obnoxious purples and emerald greens?”

 “Death and rebirth?”

 I laugh. “‘I live, I die, I live again,’” I quote.
-“That and an ode to Gillian Anderson’s Scully.”
+“That and humanity is always eating itself.”

 “I beg your pardon?”

 “Subverting the narrative.
 Tis my goal in life.
 Or lives, rather.”
 Wynne looks lost.
-“Pop culture references.”
+“Pop culture reference.”

 All I need is some popcorn with butter.
 My metamess complies and constructs something in the way of algae protein-like popcorn that looks and tastes adequate and I begin my journey into the dreaded past.
 I recall the long days of sitting in front of Twitter and Tweetdeck watching the world burn and the empire fall.